k0d3K/Inception/README.md

 This will:
 - Print a cool ASCII logo 😎
-- Build the containers images
+- Build the containers image
 - Create required volumes under `/home/<your-login>/data/`
 - Start all containers in the background